monktastic/no-more-contempt/index.md

-_[Warning: This piece is about the nature of good and evil.
-It is **not** light reading.]_
+_Warning: This piece is about the nature of good and evil.
+It is **not** light reading._

 When wise people urge compassion for evildoers, they're not suggesting that we be _nice_.
-They're warning us about an insidious trap that our civilization is presently caught in.
+They're warning us about an insidious trap that we keep falling into, and that is destroying our civilization.

 Consider [this horrifying story from 2012](https://www.telegraph.co.uk/news/worldnews/southamerica/brazil/9005835/Loggers-burned-Amazon-tribe-girl-alive.html):